Code-Institute-Submissions/johnston9-ms2-apis/README.md

 - [Medium](https://medium.com/@khaledhassan45/how-to-make-a-simple-matching-game-using-vanilla-js-css-9ace9cd128f6): Here I began learning how to make a matching game.

 - [freeCodeCamp](https://marina-ferreira.github.io/tutorials/js/memory-game/): The match card, unflip card, and freeze functions from the Bitmatch game are based on functions from this game.
-Here I learned the simplicity and power of using Boolean.

 - [Ania-Kubov](https://www.youtube.com/watch?v=tjyDOHzKN0w&ab_channel=CodewithAniaKub%C3%B3w%23JavaScriptGames): I got inspiration for my pre-game card flashing images from her Whack-a- Mole game and the use of random numbers.